kng/satnogs-client-docker/GUIDE.md

 ./scheduler-up.sh
 ```

-Additionally you will need to add this to the `~/satnogs-config`:
+Additionally ,you will need to add this to the `~/satnogs-config`:
 ```
 SATNOGS_SCHEDULE_EXTRA="-d 1.2"
 SATNOGS_DB_API_TOKEN=""